Strathmore Combat Patrol Tournament

 What you need to bring

-You will also need to bring dice, a measuring tape, and written or electronic access to the stratagems of your army.
+You will also need to bring dice, a measuring tape, and written or electronic access to the stratagems, secondaries, and warlord traits of your combat patrol army.
 Chess clocks are permitted if both players agree to them, but are not mandatory.

-There is no painting requirement, all players will score the 10 pts for being battle ready.
+There is no painting requirement to participate, although only players who have all models painted to the 10th Edition rulebook definition of “battle ready” (including basing requirements) will score the 10 pts for being battle ready.

 Missions and Secondaries